nvim-tree/nvim-tree.lua/README.md

 ## TODO

 ### Perf / Fixes
-- Tree creation should be async
+- Tree creation could be async
 - refactor all `system` call to `libuv` functions, with better error management
-- bufferize leafs of node being closed so when opening again the node, we open every directory that was previously open

 ### Features
-- sneak like cd command to find a file/directory
-- better default colors (use default vim groups)
+- better default colors (use vim highlight groups)
 - create proper highlight groups or add highlight function to give the user ability to setup colors themselves

-### Window Feature / Fixes
-- opening help should open on the bottom
-- better window management:
-  - check tree buffer/window for change so we can avoid it being resized or moved around or replaced by another file
-  - monitor window layout in current tab to open files in the right place
-> this might be a little hard to implement since window layout events do not exist yet
+- bufferize leafs of node being closed so when opening again the node, we open every directory that was previously open